 - (1) Your thesis should be submitted as a clean copy, typed or printed from a word processing program.
 It must not be handwritten. - Any word processing program is acceptable, as long as it is capable of conversion to text format. - (2) Your thesis should be on size A4 paper (297 mm x 210 mm). - No specific paper will be provided.
 Please use ordinary copy paper.
 The paper must not be unusually thin or thick.
 The text size should be approximately 12 point, or 12 pitch half-space characters (or an equivalent text size in a proportional-pitch font, with single-byte or hankaku characters in a word processing program).
 There should be 32 lines per page.
 The number of lines per page can vary within a range of ±10%. - Figures, tables, etc., should be included as part of the file; please avoid pasting them onto the document.
 If you need to paste a figure or table onto the document, please take care to prevent shadows when photocopying. - On size A4 paper, leave margins of 20 mm on the top, 25 mm on the bottom (including the page number within this space), and 25 mm on the left and right sides. - Figures and tables should be fairly large.
-Take particular care to ensure that text within figures and tables is large and readable. - (3) As a general rule, a bachelor's thesis should be up to 30 pages for the main text, and up to 50 pages including attachments. - (4) As a general rule, a master's thesis should be up to 50 pages for the main text, and up to 90 pages including attachments. - (5) When submitting your thesis, follow the instructions below. - When submitting it for the first deadline, please submit two copies in the case of a bachelor's thesis or three or four copies in the case of a master's thesis, stapled in two places on the left side.
-Copies should be single-sided.
-Note: The number of copies for the master's thesis is the same as the number of reviewers including your supervisor. - When submitting your revised thesis for final review, submit one clean copy as the original.
-Your academic advisor may also ask you to submit your thesis as an electronic file. - After the review conference (deadline for submission to be determined separately), a PDF file of your final manuscript should be submitted by way of your academic advisor's office.
+Take particular care to ensure that text within figures and tables is large and readable. - (3) As a general rule, a bachelor's thesis should be up to 30 pages for the main text, and up to 50 pages including attachments. - (4) As a general rule, a master's thesis should be up to 50 pages for the main text, and up to 90 pages including attachments. - (5) When submitting your thesis, follow the instructions below. - Both the thesis for the first dead line and the revised thesis for final review should be PDF file.
+Submission method will be informed at least 2 weeks before those deadlines. - After the review conference (deadline for submission to be determined separately), a PDF file of your final manuscript should be submitted by way of your academic advisor's office.
 All fonts used in the text must be embedded in the PDF file.